Skip to content

 • Installation — Install with optional extras

-• Tutorial — Build a skill from scratch, step by step
+• Tutorial — From filesystem skills to entrypoint packages, step by step

-• Skills reference — SKILL.md format, tools, state, and script tools
+• Skills reference — SKILL.md format, tools, state, and script resolution

 • Signing — Identity-based signing and verification